Architecture

 firstIdleOrRandom | First idle lane, else random.
 Balances fairness with load distribution. |

-Section titled “Host dispatcher backoff”The host dispatcher has its own stall-avoidance logic:
+Section titled “Handler backoff”The host handler has its own stall-avoidance logic:

 stallFreeLoops(default 128): how many immediate notify-check loops run before backoff starts.maxBackoffMs(default 10): ceiling for exponential backoff delay.

-Under sustained high load, the dispatcher stays in tight loops.
+Under sustained high load, the handler stays in tight loops.
 Under intermittent load, it backs off to avoid burning CPU while idle.

 Inliner: the host as a lane